Applying to a post-secondary institution may seem like a daunting process.

-Current Mount Royal (undergraduate) students applying to another credit program should apply through your MyMRU account.
+Current Mount Royal undergraduate students applying to another credit program should apply through your MyMRU account.

-3. What will I need when I apply?
+3. What personal information will I need to apply?

-If you are out of high school, your final official high school transcripts are required.
+If you are out of high school, your final official high school transcripts are required at time of application.

-If you are currently attending or have completed any post-secondary courses, your final official high school transcripts and your post-secondary transcripts are required including grades for all courses completed by Dec.
+If you are currently attending or have completed any post-secondary courses at another institution, your final official high school transcripts and your post-secondary transcripts are required including grades for all courses completed by Dec.
 31, for admission to the Fall Semester.
 Final official post-secondary transcripts will also be required later in the process showing all courses completed by June 30.

 If you are an international applicant all final/official high school and post-secondary transcripts should be submitted for consideration during Early Admission but must be received at Mount Royal by April 1 to allow time to process your application for admission and for you to obtain a study permit.
 If you are currently enrolled in high school or post-secondary studies and your final/official transcript will not be available by April 1, please be advised that you will not be eligible to apply for admission to the immediate Fall Semester.